 - ALL data & related information MUST be collected directly in the lab notebook in INK.
 No writing on other paper and copying over to make it neat.
-(Penalty -50% minimum) - o At the end of the lab have the experimental data collection checked & initialed - The calculations/results, discussion, conclusions and the synopsis page can be completed outside of class. - Final Lab Report A final lab report consists of: a 1 page Lab Synopsis (typed or hand written) AND the carbon copy from your notebook including the initialed work pages, calculations, discussion and a short results/conclusion statement (separate from your Synopsis statement).
-The report is due at the beginning of the next experiment.
+(Penalty -50% minimum) - At the end of the lab have the experimental data collection checked & initialed - The calculations/results, discussion, conclusions and the synopsis page can be completed outside of class. - Final Lab Report A final lab report consists of: a 1 page Lab Synopsis (typed or hand written) followed by the carbon copy of the lab which will include the initialed work pages, calculations, discussion and a results/conclusion statement.
+The final lab report is due at the beginning of the next experiment.
+See following examples